 Access standards identify benchmarks for access improvements, but the huge variety of open spaces and countryside makes it unrealistic to seek a one-size-fits-all approach.
 It is a case of selecting the standards that best fit your situation.

-Access standards for countryside
+Access standards for outdoor routes and sites

 - Part M of the Building Regulations